-Other common name(s): Panax ginseng, Asian ginseng, Oriental ginseng, Chinese ginseng, Japanese ginseng, Korean ginseng, American ginseng, man root
+Other common name(s): Panax ginseng, Asian ginseng, Oriental ginseng, Chinese ginseng, Japanese ginseng, Korean ginseng, American ginseng, Wisconsin ginseng, man root

 Scientific/medical name(s): Panax ginseng C. A. Meyer, Panax quinquefolius

 Available scientific evidence does not support claims that ginseng is effective in preventing or treating cancer in humans.
-Studies done in the laboratory suggest some substances in ginseng may have anticancer properties, and some population studies in Asia link it to lower cancer risk.
+Some studies done in the laboratory suggest some substances in ginseng may have anticancer properties.
+Some population studies in Asia link it to lower cancer risk, but these kinds of studies cannot show cause and effect because many other factors can change the results.
 Clinical trials are still needed to determine whether it is effective in people.
 Ginseng should be used cautiously, as it can cause undesirable side effects in high doses and may even be dangerous when taken with certain medicines or if the patient is undergoing surgery.

 How is it promoted for use?